- Search The Registry

 The Charleston is celebrated on this date.
-This is a dance style influenced by African culture and started during slavery in America.
+This dance style was influenced by African culture and started during slavery in America.

-Some historians assert that the "Ashante Peoples" of Africa were the originators of the dance, with it being carried on and modified by slaves against the enforced rules of their masters.
-There are also descriptions and pictures of a dance in the Harper's Weekly Magazine, 1866, that is very similar to the Charleston.
+Some historians assert that the "Ashanti Peoples" of Africa were the originators of the dance, with it being carried on and modified by slaves against the enforced rules of their masters.
+There are also descriptions and pictures of the dance in the Harper's Weekly Magazine, 1866, which is very similar to the Charleston.
 Specifically, Blacks living on a small island near Charleston, South Carolina, originated the steps.
-The Charleston was performed as early as 1903, and evolved into Harlem stage productions by 1913.
+The Charleston was performed as early as 1903 and evolved into Harlem stage productions by 1913.
 Also, the Charleston dance established itself (worldwide) during the Ragtime-Jazz period.